jina-ai/clip-as-service/README.md

 <sup>[*] with default config (single replica, PyTorch no JIT) on GeForce RTX 3090. </sup>

 <!-- end elevator-pitch -->

-## Try it!

-You can access to the hosted CLIP service at [Jina AI's Inference](https://cloud.jina.ai/user/inference) with free credits.
-Inference provides a selection of AI models for common tasks, such as visual reasoning, question answering, or embedding modalities like texts and images.
-All the available models are accessible via simple API calls - HTTPS or gRPC.
-Read this [Inference Guide](https://clip-as-service.jina.ai/hosting/by-jina/) to learn more.

 ### Text & image embedding